Contents insurance guide

 theft and vandalism

-Most insurers also provide the following add-ons for an extra premium:
+Most insurers also offer add-ons for an extra cost such as:

 cover away from your home (also known as personal possessions cover)